-And every time the application was optimized and modified.
+And every time the application was optimised and modified.
 Real architectural changes were never really made and so the classic monolithic application remained.
 With all its disadvantages.
-One thing that should be recognizable by a lot of other developers is, that making a change to the system was not risk-free.
+One thing that should be recognisable by a lot of other developers is, that making a change to the system was not risk-free.
 There was for instance a lot of code interwoven with each other and it was hard to see where what code was used for.

 Somewhere in 2014 it was decided that things had to change drastically in order to create a system that was ready for the future.

 For this we did a lot of investigation on microservices, event sourcing and so on.
 But it is very hard to change an existing application into this kind of architecture.
 So for this, we decided it would be better if we let the application evolve in such a way, that it would be easier to cut pieces out of the existing code and put them in smaller services.
 You might even call them microservices in the end.